humnetlab/Urban_Dynamics/README.md

 (1) KSIndexVSdistance(cities): calculation of KS index in rings centering at CBD for a given city.

 (2) typicalBehavior(city): calculation of $\Delta KS$ and $KS_{HBT}$ for a given city.

+#### step2_COVIDdataAnalysis.py

+Process the covid-19 data in Spain and visualize the data.

+#### step3_socioeconomicAnalysis.py

+Socio-economic analysis for Boston, LA, and Bogota cities.

+#### step4_SupplementaryFigures.py

+Plot the figures in the Supplymentary Information for our paper.

 #### dailyRt_modeling_GBM.ipynb
 (1) Urban form changing during COVID-19 peroid (before Sep.
 30th, 2020) in Spain.